-The main supplementary test dates will be between 30 September 2023 and 8 October 2023.
-These will be for children who were initially invited to testing on the main testing dates but could not attend due to illness and who provided evidence of such, as well as children who were invited to one of these sessions but were unable to attend due to prior engagements (and evidence of such was provided prior to their allocated main testing date).
+The main supplementary test date will be Saturday 20 September 2025.
+This will be for children who were initially invited to testing on the main testing dates but could not attend due to illness and who provided evidence of such, as well as children who were invited to one of these sessions but were unable to attend due to prior engagements (and evidence of such was provided prior to their allocated main testing date).